 - 54. Seqwater agreed to provide MBRI members and landowners with water release email notifications in adequate time for those affected to attend to their property. - 55.
 MBRI voiced concerns that those without emails would need to be contacted and Seqwater agreed to provide a 1800 number for this purpose.
 It was suggested to Seqwater by MBRI that more than one telephone line to that number would be needed. - In relation to Wivenhoe Dam operations, MBRI expressed concerns about damage to property, riverbanks, pumps, pump sites, vegetation and the river environment due to the sudden quick up and down water releases that had been occurring.
 MBRI stressed the point that the mid Brisbane River should not be treated like a concrete drain but as a fragile natural ecosystem.
-In particular, that had been the view expressed to MBRI by DNR during the drought years when DNR argued for "environmental flow". - of Sequater advised that the FOM governed water releases and it was important to have minor bridges, such as Colleges Crossing, open for public use.
+In particular, that had been the view expressed to MBRI by DNR during the drought years when DNR argued for "environmental flow". - of Seqwater advised that the FOM governed water releases and it was important to have minor bridges, such as Colleges Crossing, open for public use.

 MBRI expressed the view that Colleges Crossing is basically a low level causeway and that and all other bridges in the mid Brisbane River had been promised to be raised to allow for water flow and vehicular traffic. - 58.
 MBRI suggested that the FOM be revised to reduce the level in Wivenhoe Dam to 70 80% to act as a buffer and to enable long, slow water releases with an extended drain down phase to stop hydraulic drawdown of riverbanks, thus replicating a natural flow. - 59.
-MBRI expressed the view that the water level in Wivenhoe Dam should be reduced to avoid the risk of flood in the forthcoming wet season. - of the wrong people and 'they' (the Flood Operations Centre (FOC)) were in charge of the FOM.
+MBRI expressed the view that the water level in Wivenhoe Dam should be reduced to avoid the risk of flood in the forthcoming wet season. - of Mr advised that water releases were governed by the FOM and that they were not able to be changed because this required legislative change which was too difficult and would take too long.
+Mr also advised MBRI were talking to the wrong people and 'they' (the Flood Operations Centre (FOC)) were in charge of the FOM.
 This statement fails to consider the provisions of Part 1.8 Provisions for Variation of the Manual which specifically provides that Sequeter may approach the chief executive requesting a change to the FOM.